IBM/intro-to-ml-with-sklearn/workshop/01-python-and-pandas-refresher.md

 ### Refresher

 For this workshop, you are only required to complete the refresher.
-However, if would like to start with simpler exercises to build your skills, check out the [Optional Exercises](#optional-exercises) section.
+However, if would like to start with simpler exercises to build your skills, check out the [Optional Introductory Exercises](#optional-introductory-exercises) section.

 #### Open the Jupyter notebook